Prenuptial Agreement Lawyers Chicago, Illinois

 What does someone need to bring with them to a consultation with Chicago prenup agreement attorney?

-Consulting with Chicago prenuptial agreement lawyer at Katz & Stefani, you need to bring a current snapshot of their financial affairs, including their assets, debts and property, and their income and the sources thereof.
+When consulting with the prenuptial agreement lawyers at Katz & Stefani, you should bring a current snapshot of your financial affairs, including assets, debts and property, and any income and the sources thereof.
 It is best if this information is compiled on a summary sheet such or a personal financial statement; supporting documents for the items listed therein should also be provided.
-If the person is a beneficiary of a trust, the controlling documents and asset schedules for those trusts.
-The person should also bring at least two years of personal income tax returns, including K-1s, as well as at least two years of business tax returns for any businesses or partnerships that they have an interest in.
-Aside from the financial summary, the person should bring a list of questions they have for the Chicago prenuptial agreement attorney as well as a few bullet points on their stated goals and desires for the agreement.
+If the person is a beneficiary of a trust, the controlling documents and asset schedules for those trusts will be helpful in designing the best contract for your needs.
+Bring at least two years of personal income tax returns, including K-1s, as well as at least two years of business tax returns for any businesses or partnerships where interests exist.
+Aside from the financial summary, bring a list of questions for our lawyers, which will allow our firm to effectively pursue the stated goals and desires for the agreement.

 Can you give an example how a prenuptial agreement has helped one of your clients?

-As a Chicago prenuptial agreement attorney I’ve had clients get through their divorce process relatively quickly and inexpensively when they’ve had prenuptial agreements in place.
+At Katz & Stefani, our attorneys have represented clients who are focused on getting through their divorce process relatively quickly and inexpensively because of the prenuptial agreements in place.
 In contrast, those clients without prenuptial agreements can have divorces that drag on for years in the court system which can get prohibitively expensive and emotionally draining.
-When divorces get done faster and more efficiently it enables both parties to move on to the next chapter of their lives with less acrimony and more money to put toward their future.
+When divorces are obtained faster and more efficiently it enables both parties to move on to the next chapter of their lives with less acrimony and more money to put toward their future.

 Why should someone choose your Chicago prenuptial agreement law firm for creating their agreement?

-Because our Chicago prenuptial agreement lawyers have not only drafted many prenuptial agreements, but we have also litigated their enforceability.
-This litigation experience enables our firm to understand common pitfalls where prenuptial agreements have been held to be invalid in court and thus we can take steps (both drafting and in the process leading up to it) to make them more likely to be upheld in the future.
+Our accomplished attorneys have not only drafted many prenuptial agreements, but we have also litigated their enforcement to ensure our clients’ interests are protected at all times.
+This litigation experience enables our firm to understand common pitfalls where prenuptial agreements have been held to be invalid in court and thus we can take steps, in both drafting and in the process leading up to it, to make them more likely to be upheld in the future

 Who needs to get a prenup?

 There is no bright line answer.
-However, the following people should seriously consider getting a prenuptial agreement: (1) people with substantial existing wealth or income; (2) people who anticipate receiving property through gift or inheritance during the marriage; (3) people getting married for the 2nd or 3rd time; (4) people with children from a prior relationship for whom they want to make provision for; (5) anyone else who wants their divorce process to proceed more efficiently if/as/when if ever it occurs.
+However, the following people should seriously consider getting a prenuptial agreement: (1) People with substantial existing wealth or income; (2) People who anticipate receiving property through gift or inheritance during the marriage; (3) People getting married for the 2nd or 3rd time; (4) People with children from a prior relationship for whom they want to make provisions for; (5) Anyone else who wants their divorce process to proceed more efficiently if/as/when if ever it occurs.

 If a couple doesn’t believe in divorce, why would they need to consider a prenup?